zudello/zudello-knowledge-base/Internal/zudello-writing-guide.md

 Use sentence case for:

 - Buttons and toggles
-- Headers for popups that are just confirmation (e.g. the popup asking to confirm deletion of a record)
+- Headers for confirmation pop-ups (e.g. the popup asking to confirm deletion of a record)
 - Field names, including drop-downs
 - Field placeholders
 - System messages, regardless of length

-## Capitalisation

 ### Headings